-The concept of leading lines is one of the most useful composition techniques.
+The concept of leading lines is one of the most useful basic photography techniques for composition.

 When used properly, you can frame powerful images with great visual impact.